seanox/aspect-js/manual/en/mvc.md

 ```

 The binding is based on the IDs of the HTML elements in the markup.
 These IDs
-define the namespace and the JavaScript model to be used.
+define the namespace and the JavaScript object to be used.
 IDs can use relative
 and absolute namespaces, but are primarily based on the position of an element
-in the DOM and a corresponding object structure as a JavaScript model.
+in the DOM and a corresponding object structure in JavaScript.

 ### Dock